vibe-code-inc/pm-board-experiment/src/features/project_board/project_board.specs.md

 - Update task status when moved between columns
 - Update task order when reordered within the same column
 - Open task detail modal when a task is clicked
+- Log task details to console when edit button/icon is clicked
 - Propagate task updates to parent components
 - Maintain consistent task state across the board